Watch Winder Guide

 Automatic watches are intended for fairly regular wear.
 So concentrate your ownership of automatic watches on those that you will wear at least a couple of times a week.
 Winders are a nice convenience for watches you don't wear daily.

-There are 3 types of rotating directions: Clockwise only, counter clockwise only or bi-directional winding.
-It all depends on the movement of the watch.
-Consult your dealer or manufacturer for the direction of winding of your particular watch.
+There are 3 types of rotating directions: clockwise only, counter clockwise only or bi-directional winding.
+The winder you need will all depend on the movement of your watch.
+Consult your dealer or manufacturer for the direction of winding of your particular watch before buying a watch winder.
 Most popular brands can wind both directions.

 Can a watch be over wound?
 In fact, there is no such thing as over winding a watch.
 Watches are designed for active wear.
 Saying a watch can be over-wound is not totally correct.
 Can an active sportsman wearing a watch all year round over-wind his watch?
 Certainly not.
 All automatic watches have a built-in safety mechanism to prevent over winding.
 Thus, the common conception of "over winding" should refer more to the wear and tear on the bearings of the watches rather than really over winding the watch.